Flank/flank/docs/flank_corellium.md

 [Read more](https://github.com/sparkrnyc/sparkr_general_docs/wiki/What-are-Prototype,-POC,-Alpha,-Beta-and-MVP#minimum-viable-product-mvp) about Minimum Viable Product.

+## Supported API levels

+The following Android API levels are supported: 25, 27, 28, 29, and 30.
+Additional API levels may be added based on customer feedback.

 ## Why Corellium

 Flank is just a client-side application that can prepare a time-efficient parallel test plan to run on several devices.
 It requires a third-party provider that can serve a huge amount of devices to run tests on them.